a-n-rose/a-n-rose.github.io/_posts/2018-08-01-mimic-master.md

     print("Similarity score of the {} and the Lion Original: {}".format(labels[i],scores[i]))
 ```

 If we look at how the pitch curve analysis works, the problem will make itself quite apparent.
 For now I am comparing the area underneath the pitch curves.
 I knew that this wouldn't be perfect but it was the quickest solution I could come up with.
+Basically, I collected pitch values with librosa's piptrack module, then took their means, and finally square roots of their means (graphed below).
+This made large jumps in the pitch curve less influential of the general pattern of the sound.

 Let's first compare the pitch curves of the lion and my mimic:
 ##### Lion's Pitch Curve